What is a Specific Phobia?

-The prevalence of Specific Phobias ranges from 4-11% in the general population, depending on how it’s measured.
-Although having a phobia is fairly common, it is rare that it will significantly impact an individual’s life.
-The development of Specific Phobias can begin in childhood or early adolescence.
-Usually the fear of the specific stimulus will begin prior to it becoming impairing or extremely distressing.
-Before the onset of the phobia individuals will often be exposed to certain factors, such as being involved in some kind of traumatic event (such as being attacked by an animal), having an unexpected panic attack related to the specific object or situation, or observing someone going through a traumatic event or demonstrating extreme fear.
+Prevalence of Specific Phobias ranges from 4-11% in the general population, making it a common condition and can begin in childhood or early adolescence.
+Usually the fear will begin prior to it becoming impairing or extremely distressing.
+Before the onset of the phobia, individuals will often be exposed to certain factors, such as being involved in some kind of traumatic event (e.g.: being attacked by an animal), having an unexpected panic attack related to the specific object or situation, observing someone going through a traumatic event or demonstrating extreme fear.